tomasz-oph/ophelos_python_sdk/USAGE.md

 ## SDK Test Coverage

-The Ophelos SDK includes comprehensive test coverage:
+The Ophelos SDK includes comprehensive test coverage with **254+ total tests**:

-- **155+ Model Tests**: Complete coverage of all Pydantic models including API body generation, field validation, enum handling, and relationship processing
+- **143 Model Tests**: Complete coverage of all Pydantic models including API body generation, field validation, enum handling, and relationship processing
 - **Resource Tests**: Full coverage of all API resource managers with error handling and fallback mechanisms
 - **Authentication Tests**: OAuth2 and access token authentication with thread-safety validation
 - **Integration Tests**: End-to-end testing with real API endpoints (when credentials are provided)